The Harvest

 Softnecks tend to be mature a week earlier than hardnecks.
 Harvest time for softnecks is when you notice that some of them have fallen over and are laying on the ground.
 During the last week of June begin pulling a couple of hardnecks every few days and cutting a cross section of the head (bulb).
 Look at the cross section and once you see space forming between the cloves and the central stem, the the garlic is ready for harvest.

 Dig the garlic with a fork or shovel.
 It is OK to leave it lying on the ground for a day or two to dry unless the temperature is above 90 degrees F (you don’t want to cook it).
-Pick up the garlic and shake off the dirt.
+Pick up the garlic and shake off the soil.
 The garlic will need to dry for a couple of weeks (or eaten at any time).
 To dry the garlic, place it in an area where there is plenty of air movement around the stems and heads.
 We use fans on ours, and we try to maintain a temperature of about 100 degrees F. High tunnels work really well for this.
 Just remember to monitor the temperature carefully, as you do not want to exceed 120 degrees F.

 Preserving and Storing